intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 5:13:59PM EST <1613427239>

+It's not always possible, but when it is using IRC and chat for text-based mentoring is so much more effective for certain things --- mostly because there is something written that the person can go back and read again if they didn't understand.
+Verbal instruction has to be repeated a few times and then never has a written record unless it is referring to something that was also written.

+This phenomena is also why just-in-time curriculum and content development is so effective because it literally captures the chat of the session and puts it into a form that can be polished up and built upon later for others to use as well.

+All things lead to `keg`.

 ## Monday, February 15, 2021, 4:36:00PM EST <1613424960>

 So far so good with "monitored mentoring" while still live.
 I have